Scientific Name: Castor canadensis

 Beaver trapping regulations

-Beaver Management Assistance Program (BMAP) – Click here to see if your county is enrolled in BMAP.
-Property owners in enrolled counties can obtain assistance through this program.
-Learn more about BMAP here.
+Beaver Management Assistance Program (BMAP) – Property owners in participating counties can get assistance with beaver damage problems through this program.
+Learn more about BMAP and see if your county is participating here.

 Trapping – Trapping is the most effective and practical method for beaver population control and management.